ScalablyTyped/Converter/docs/import-problems.md

    It's advisable to check the `package.json` of the library being imported to verify exactly which TS file is published to NPM.

-3. Register the new TS directory in the `org.scalablytyped.converter.internal.importer.ImporterTest`.
+3. Register the new TS directory in the [ImporterTest](https://github.com/ScalablyTyped/Converter/blob/master/importer/src/test/scala/org/scalablytyped/converter/internal/importer/ImporterTest.scala).
 You can try setting the `pedantic` flag to false initially.
 See [dev guidelines](devel/about.md) for further info.

 4. Start `sbt`.
 Run the import tests `testOnly org.scalablytyped.converter.internal.importer.ImporterTest`.
 Does the unit test run show the same failure that you saw during import?
 It should.